ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

-# Hands-on Docker-11 : Build images with ENV and ARG instructions
+# Hands-on Docker-11: Build images with ENV and ARG instructions

-Purpose of the this hands-on training is to give the students understanding to ENV and ARG instructions in Dockerfile
+The purpose of this hands-on training is to give the students an understanding of ENV and ARG instructions in Dockerfile

 ## Learning Outcomes

-- At the end of the this hands-on training, students will be able to;
+- At the end of this hands-on training, students will be able to;

 - Learn `ENV` form and `ARG` instruction.